kblomqvist/yasha/README.md

 ## Build automation

-Using the command-line option `-M` Yasha returns the list of the template dependencies in a Makefile compatible format.
-With `-MD` option the separate `.d` file is created alongside template rendering.
-These options allow a convenient integration with the build automation softwares.
+Yasha command-line options `-M` and `-MD` return the list of the template dependencies in a Makefile compatible format.
+The later creates the separate `.d` file alongside the template rendering instead of printing to stdin.
+These options allow integration with the build automation tools.
+Below are given examples for CMake, Make and SCons.

-### Examples using Yasha for C

-#### CMakeList.txt (CMake)
+### CMakeList.txt (CMake)

 ```CMake
 cmake_minimum_required(VERSION 2.8.7)